 1) Failure to attend first class meeting.

-2) Absence from three consecutive weeks of instruction.
+2) Absence from two consecutive weeks of instruction.

 3) At any point when it is concluded that absences have irretrievably affected the student’s progress in their coursework.

 Grades should not be used as punishment for absences.
 However, academic grades may be lowered to the degree that instructors can estimate the loss of cognitive, affective, or skills learning due to student absences.